joshenoy/sathyabh.at/content/blog/2017-02-17-songs-of-the-week-feb-19.md

 <!--more-->

-Coast Modern &#8211; Animals
+Coast Modern - Animals

-Boy & Bear &#8211; Southern Sun
+Boy & Bear - Southern Sun

-The Head and the Heart &#8211; Shake
+The Head and the Heart - Shake

-Love Is a Burden &#8211; Jamestown Revival
+Love Is a Burden - Jamestown Revival

-Last but not least &#8211; found this off Reddit.
-What a voice this guy&#8217;s got!
+Last but not least - found this off Reddit.
+What a voice this guy's got!

-If Spotify&#8217;s your thing, check this out.
+If Spotify's your thing, check this out.